ssemyan/VnetGatewayStartStopCiCd/README.md

    1. A KeyVault to hold the connection shared key.
 The RunAs Service Principal should be given read access to the secrets and the account needs to have the **Azure Resource Manager for template deployment** setting enabled.
    1. An Azure Storage account with a private container to hold the json files.

+To run the project, fill in your own variables in the **parameters.json** and **azure-pipelines.yml** files, and check into an Azure DevOps repo.

 This project consists of the following:

 **template.json**, **parameters.json** (in the VNetGatewayJson directory)